apndx/DenMaker/Documentation/testing_document.md

 ## Test results

+### Test round 5.10.2018

-### These performance resulst are from tests that have been made 5.10.2018 using imported Java ArrayList and Random generator.
+These performance resulst are from tests that have been made 5.10.2018 using imported Java ArrayList and Random generator.

 ---------------